 Spotify

 So how much is Spotify charging for this wonderful service ?
-Well, it’s free although there are occasional audio adverts spirinkled in between songs although in my view, the adverts are not invasive (every 5 or 6 songs) and no worse than commercial radio - a lot better in fact.
+Well, it’s free although there are occasional audio adverts sprinkled in between songs although in my view, the adverts are not invasive (every 5 or 6 songs) and no worse than commercial radio - a lot better in fact.
 There are also visual ads in the Spotify aplication, but again, I don’t find these too bothersome.
 If you do, there are subscription options for an ad-free service although at £10 per month, I think this option is way overpriced.

 What’s the catch ?
 Is this illegal ?
 Isn’t this Limewire dressed up with a different interface ?
 Well - no because Spotify pays the artists and labels for access to the music so the content on Spotify is legal.
 In fact, Spotify does contain some content from dubious sources which is occasionally being trimmed and removed from the servers as it is identified.